 The Title IX coordinator and/or the investigator must provide information on the investigation and resolution process outlined in the institutional policy to the complainants and respondents.
 The process must be fair and timely, regardless of whether it is an informal administrative resolution phase or a formal adjudication.
 Reports of Title IX violations unrelated to sexual misconduct or power-based violence will be managed according to the Title IX Grievance Procedure.

 Disciplinary proceedings shall begin as practicable as possible and shall be conducted by an official trained in issues related to sexual misconduct.
 Institutions can conduct investigations and hearings remotely.
 In making a determination concerning the alleged sexual misconduct, institutions shall use the preponderance of the evidence standard.
 Students will have the right to written notice of allegations, the right to an advisor, and the right to submit, cross-examine, and challenge the evidence in a live hearing.
 Both the complainant and respondent are entitled to be accompanied to any meeting or proceeding relating to the allegation of such sexual misconduct by an advisor or support person of their choice, provided the involvement of such advisor or support person does not result in the postponement or delay of such meeting as scheduled, and each shall have the opportunity to present evidence and witnesses on their behalf during any disciplinary proceeding.
 Both the complainant and respondent are entitled to be informed in writing of the results of any disciplinary proceeding not later than ten business days after the resolution.
 Sanctions may range from a warning to expulsion, depending upon the behavior and its severity.
-Sanctions for students will be selected from those outlined in the Student Code of Conduct.
+Sanctions for students will be selected from those outlined in the Code of Student Conduct.
 Sanctions for employees are applied through collaboration with supervisors.
 Sanctions may include, but are not limited to counseling, education, probation, reassignment, demotion, suspension, and termination.

 Both parties will be given an equal right of appeal.